 If the insurance company decides to pay for repairs, you will need to find an auto repair shop.
 For advice on choosing an auto body shop, read Atlanta auto injury attorney Shane Smith's article, "Finding a Repair Shop After Your Atlanta Traffic Accident."
 Once your insurance company approves the auto repair shop's estimate, they will give you a check to get the car repaired.

 Ask your insurance company what you should do about replacing any possessions that are in your car.
 In many cases, you will have to file a claim for your possessions through your home owner's policy.

 Do you have additional questions about Georgia property damage claims?
 Request a free copy of Shane Smith's book, Property Damage Guide for Georgia.
-To discuss your claim with an Atlanta accident injury lawyer, contact the Law Offices of Shane Smith at 777-HURT-999.
+To discuss your claim with an Atlanta accident injury lawyer, contact Shane Smith Law at 777-HURT-999.